The-Slick-Nick/Minesweeper_py/README.md

 ![COMMIT AFTER](examples/commitAfter.png)

-Note that this function adds no new information to the player.
+Note that this function gives no new information to the player.
 It simply makes the existing game state more visually digestible while removing some of the more tedious logical steps.